 Backlog is not a meaningful indicator for predicting revenue in future periods.
-Commercial resellers for our mobile satellite communications products and FOG products do not carry extensive inventories and rely on us to ship products quickly.
+Commercial resellers for our mobile satellite communication products and FOG products do not carry extensive inventories and rely on us to ship products quickly.
 Generally due to the rapid delivery of our commercial products, our backlog for those products is not significant.

-Our backlog for all products and services was approximately \$31.5 million and \$27.3 million on September 30, 2015 and December 31, 2014, respectively.
-As of September 30, 2015, our backlog was scheduled for fulfillment in 2015 except for \$15.0 million scheduled for fulfillment in 2016 and \$0.5 million scheduled for fulfillment in 2017 and thereafter.
+Our backlog for all products and services was approximately \$17.0 million and \$19.8 million as of June 30, 2016 and December 31, 2015, respectively.
+As of June 30, 2016, \$13.5 million of our backlog was scheduled for fulfillment in 2016, \$3.1 million was scheduled for fulfillment in 2017, and \$0.4 million was scheduled for fulfillment in 2018 through 2020.
+The decrease in backlog of \$2.8 million from December 31, 2015 was primarily the result of the fulfillment of various TACNAV and FOG product orders.

 Backlog consists of orders evidenced by written agreements and specified delivery dates for customers who are acceptable credit risks.
 We do not include satellite connectivity service sales in our backlog even though many of our satellite connectivity customers have signed annual or multi-year service contracts providing for a fixed monthly fee.
 Military orders included in backlog are generally subject to cancellation for the convenience of the customer.
 When orders are canceled, we generally recover actual costs incurred through the date of cancellation and the costs resulting from termination.
-As of September 30, 2015, our backlog included approximately \$25.2 million in orders that are subject to cancellation for convenience by the customer.
+As of June 30, 2016, our backlog included approximately \$9.9 million in orders that are subject to cancellation for convenience by the customer.
 Individual orders for guidance and stabilization products are often large and may require procurement of specialized long-lead components and allocation of manufacturing resources.
 The complexity of planning and executing larger orders generally requires customers to order well in advance of the required delivery date, resulting in backlog.